neuromorph/touchx/README.md

 # Touch X (GNOME 4X Extension)

 A GNOME Shell extension for touch screen accessibility.
 Currently supports ripple feedback where the screen is touched.
 You can enable/disable the touch-feedback and set its size, duration and color as you see fit.
+Additionally, you can add a toggle button in the panel to force enable or force disable On Screen Keyboard (OSK).
+When enabled, the OSK will pop up in input fields or with Gnome supported gestures.
+When disabled, the OSK will not pop up at all.
+This works regardless of Touchscreen Accessibility settings and regardless of whether the screen is in touch mode or not (laptop vs tablet etc).
+This is useful when the system isn't behaving as expected by default or when you wish to override the default behavior.

 ## Installation